shd101wyy/crossnote/README.md

   // In Markdown, a single newline character doesn't cause a line break in the generated HTML.
 In GitHub Flavored Markdown, that is not true.
 Enable this config option to insert line breaks in rendered HTML for single newlines in Markdown source.
   breakOnSingleNewLine: true,

+  // Whether to enable preview zen mode.
+  // Enable this option will hide unnecessary UI elements in preview unless your mouse is over it.
+  enablePreviewZenMode: boolean;

   // Enable smartypants and other sweet transforms.
   enableTypographer: false,